 Go Team Go, But Good

 6. UNB Reds

-St FX some how managed to be the only school to do a good original version of the Go Team Go hashtag.
-St Fx’s Athletics is another school that has a trickier job for finding a hashtag as they have to respect the fact they aren’t just the X-Men but they are also the X-Women.
-What they come up with works by using the Go Team Go format well to highlight the X and still make it gender neutral to respect both of their decorated male and female athletics programs.
+St FX somehow managed to be the only school to do a good original version of the Go Team Go hashtag.
+St Fx’s Athletics is another school that has a trickier job for finding a hashtag as they have to respect the fact they aren’t just the X-Men, but they are also the X-Women.
+It works by using the Go Team Go format to highlight the X and still make it gender-neutral to respect both of their decorated male and female athletics programs.

 The Best of the Bunch